-It should be noted, however, that these Study Notes will not make you a fully qualified underwriter or other insurance specialist.
+It should be noted, however, that these Study Notes will not make you a fully qualified insurance practitioner or insurance specialist.
 It is intended to give a preliminary introduction to the subject of Principles and Practice of Insurance, as a Quality Assurance exercise for Insurance Intermediaries.